-A meandering performative slide-lecture exploring regional supernatural folklore.
-Delving into ghost stories, heavy metal youth culture, and occult-ritual; exploring the fear and paranoia that can easily overtake a small town where everyone knows everyone else.
+A performative slide-lecture exploring regional supernatural hearsay.
+Delving into local ghost stories, late 80’s heavy metal youth culture, and occult-rituals, this meandering rant explores the fear and paranoia that easily overtakes a small town where everyone knows everyone else.

 I USED TO BE A PERFORMANCE ARTIST, BUT THEN JOHN RITTER DIED...

 An informal ‘lecture-based’ performance (visual and oral) investigation into a childhood preoccupation with American sitcom star John Ritter; the pressures that come from growing up in a rural community where storytelling is valued above all else; and what it might mean to become an artist, however unintentional.
 Generally received as a ‘comedic work’, it seeks to challenge the relationship and interconnections between personal history, pop culture, and contemporary art; drawing links between a childhood fascination with television sitcoms, religious ideals, and performance art.